preciofishbone/OmniaDocsG2/pages/version-history/index.rst

 .. image:: page-version-history-list-new.png

 Published editions are noted with an integer, work in progress with a decimal.
-In the image ebove 205.0 is a published version, while 205.1 is a work in progress.
+In the image above 205.0 is a published version, while 205.1 is a work in progress.

 Click the information about when the version was saved, to see who made the changes: